AdaCore/spark2014/docs/ug/en/source/manual_proof.rst

    :language: ada
    :linenos:

-Note that Occ was introduced as a wrapper around the recursive definition of Occ_Def.
-This is to work around a current limitation of the tool that only introduces axioms for postconditions of non-recursive functions (to avoid possibly introducing unsound axioms that would not be detected by the tool).

-The only property of the function Occ required to prove that swapping two elements of an array is in fact a permutation, is the way Occ is modified when updating a value of the array.
+The only property of the function ``Occurrences`` required to prove that swapping two elements of an array is in fact a permutation, is the way ``Occurrences`` is modified when updating a value of the array.

 There is no native construction for axioms in SPARK.
 As a workaround, a ghost subprogram, named "lemma subprogram", can be introduced with the desired